Stability of slow Hamiltonian dynamics from Lieb-Robinson bounds: Consequences of the stability of slow dynamics from theorem

 We now comment upon models with $f(t)=\textrm{constant}$ in \eqref{bound_comm_t}.
-The one dimensional $ XX $ or $ XY $ disordered models, that can be shown to be equivalent to the single particle Anderson model, have been studied for example by \cite{Sims_Stolz_2012}.
+The one dimensional $ XX $ or $ XY $ models with random magnetic field, that can be shown to be equivalent to the single particle Anderson model, have been studied for example by \cite{Sims_Stolz_2012}, section 4.
 Let us consider a perturbation $ h $ supported at one edge of the system.
 Our theorem \ref{0} gives predictions that qualitatively agree with the findings of \cite{Huang_2023}.
-The author of \cite{Huang_2023} has numerical evidences that the coupling of a disordered $ XX $ model with a $ XXZ$-like boundary term causes the entanglement-entropy dynamics to transition from uniformly bounded in time, like proven in \cite{Pastur_2014, Stolz_2015}, to $ \log t $, as it would be in a MBL system, \cite{Znidaric_2008,Bardarson_2012,Serbyn_2013}.
+The author of \cite{Huang_2023} has numerical evidences that the coupling of a $ XX $ model plus random magnetic field with a $ ZZ $ boundary term causes the entanglement-entropy dynamics to transition from uniformly bounded in time, like proven in \cite{Pastur_2014, Stolz_2015}, to $ \log t $, as it would be in a MBL system, \cite{Znidaric_2008,Bardarson_2012,Serbyn_2013}.
+Also in \cite{Gebert_2016} instabilities of a perturbed $ XY $ model leading to a dynamical growth of the L-R commutator were upper bounded.
 The fact that the upper bound in \eqref{bound_single_slow} with $ \beta=0 $ goes like $ t $, would lead to the $ \log t $ growth of the entanglement entropy, as shown in \cite{Kim_2014,Zeng_2023}.
 Another way of quantifying the slow dynamics of MBL is employing quantum information related concepts like the Holevo quantity \cite{Nico_Katz_2022}.
 The authors of \cite{De_Roeck_2020} and \cite{Nach_2021} have rigorously shown that in a model of exponential dynamical localization, that is $ \beta=0$ in \eqref{LR_bound_MBL}, perturbed by an Hamiltonian with a sparse distribution of interactions the transport is subdiffusive.
 Our result agrees with their, in fact the second term in the upper bound \eqref{bound_full_t} would grow like $ t $ in this case.
 Nevertheless within our theory we cannot rigorously conclude that exponential dynamical localization is destabilized by interactions, or by a boundary term, in fact for this purpose we would need a lower bound in \eqref{bound_full_t} rather than an upper bound.
 In the context of the study of Schr\"{o}dinger operators Damanik and Tcheremchantsev \cite{Damanik_2008} have developed methods to evaluate lower bounds to the dynamics.